NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 ## Overview
 This ETL (Extract, Transform, Load) pipeline automates the process of retrieving, transforming, and loading financial data from API into a PostgreSQL database.
 The pipeline is designed to make financial data processing and analysis easier by automating data flow, allowing for efficient querying, manipulation, and further analysis.

-##  Workflow

-- **Extract**: Retrieves raw financial data via the Simply Wall St API using pre-defined API queries via Python.
+- **Extract**: Retrieves raw financial data from API using via Python.
 - **Transform**: Cleanses and transforms the data, including flattening nested JSON structures, handling missing data and aligning data formats to the database schema.
 - **Load**: Loads the transformed data into a PostgreSQL database, making it ready for analysis, querying and reporting.

 ## 🧰 Tech Stack